 The New South Wales (NSW) Government established Destination NSW in July 2011 to support the growth of the State’s tourism and events sector.

 Destination NSW is responsible for devising and implementing strategies to grow the visitor economy, with particular focus on driving tourism and acquiring and developing major sporting and cultural events for Sydney and Regional NSW.
 In addition, Destination NSW is the major investor in Business Events Sydney with the aim of securing more international conventions, incentive travel reward programs, corporate events and exhibitions for Sydney and Regional NSW.

 To make Sydney and NSW one of the world’s most successful tourism and event destinations.

-Is to double visitor expenditure by 2020 and maximise the benefits of the visitor economy for NSW.
+Is to triple visitor expenditure by 2030 and maximise the benefits of the visitor economy for NSW.

 Our Strategic Objectives

-The strategic direction for Destination NSW is currently led by the Final Report of the NSW Visitor Economy Taskforce.
+The strategic direction for Destination NSW is currently led by the Visitor Economy Industry Action Plan.